Why You Should Target Zero-Volume Search Keywords

 More Relevant Content

-Zero-volume keywords usually have clearer user intent.
-Broad, high-volume keywords can be difficult to interpret, whereas long-tail keywords offer more detail, making the user’s intent obvious.
+Zero-volume keywords usually have more explicit user intent.
+Broad, high-volume keywords can be challenging to interpret, whereas long-tail keywords offer more detail, making the user’s intent obvious.
 As a result, these keywords often lead to higher conversion rates since a more specific query usually indicates a user is closer to making a decision.

 How to spot zero search volume keywords

-Another useful resource is Google’s “People also ask” feature, which reveals related queries, often including searches with low volume.
-By examining what appears when you enter your keywords, you can create better content addressing these needs.
+Another useful resource is Google’s “People also ask” feature, which reveals related queries, often including low-volume searches.
+By examining what appears when you enter your keywords, you can create better content that addresses these needs.

 Once you’ve compiled a list of zero search volume keywords, the next step is to Google them and analyse what shows up.
 While time-consuming, this is the best way to verify if the search intent behind the keyword matches the content appearing in the search results.
 This process helps you determine whether a keyword is worth targeting—you don’t want to aim for keywords to rank if they aren’t relevant to your business or likely to convert your audience.